Raj Kapoor: Decline, focus on direction and further acting assignments (1965–1988)

 In 1980, Kapoor appeared alongside Sanjay Khan and Zeenat Aman in the highly anticipated romantic drama Abdullah.
 Upon release, it did not live up to expectations and underperformed domestically, but was successful overseas due to his popularity in the Soviet Union.
 In 1982, Kapoor once again directed his son Rishi in the romantic musical drama Prem Rog opposite Padmini Kolhapure.
-The film marked his return to social themes and emerged commercially successful at the box office as well as the second-highest grossing film of the year.
+The film marked his return to social themes and emerged commercially successful at the box office as the second-highest-grossing film of the year.
 Its soundtrack composed by Laxmikant-Pyarelal was also very successful and proved to be one of the best-selling Hindi film albums of the decade.
 The same year, he appeared alongside Shashi in Asit Sen's Vakil Babu, which marked his final film appearance.

-In 1985, he directed and produced romance film Ram Teri Ganga Maili, which had his youngest son Rajiv Kapoor and the then newcomer Mandakini playing the lead roles.
-Despite not having any stars, Ram Teri Ganga Maili took first spot at the box office that year and proved to be an All Time Blockbuster and one of the biggest hits of the 1980s.
-At the 33rd Filmfare Awards, it won five awards, including Best Film, Best Director for Kapoor and Best Music Director for Ravindra Jain.
-Ram Teri Ganga Maili was Kapoor's last work as he died in 1988.
-Few months before his death, he was working on an Indo-Pak cross-border love story Henna, which was later directed and released by Randhir in 1991 and went on to become a major box office success.
+In 1985, he directed and produced the romance film Ram Teri Ganga Maili, which had his youngest son Rajiv Kapoor and the then newcomer Mandakini playing the lead roles.
+Despite not having any stars, the film took first spot at the box office that year and proved to be one of the biggest hits of the 1980s.
+At the 33rd Filmfare Awards, it won five awards, including the Best Film, Best Director for Kapoor and Best Music Director for Ravindra Jain.
+The film was Kapoor's last before his death in 1988.
+A few months before his death, he had made a film with legendary actor Ashok Kumar, Chor Mandali (1986), but it was never released due to legal issues.
+Although the movie remains unreleased, its songs are available.
+He was also working on an Indo-Pak cross-border love story Henna, which was later directed and released by his son Randhir in 1991 and went on to become a major box office success.